Sonnet 459

 Sonnet 454

-I have felt the slings of fortune’s might,
+I have felt the slings of Fortune’s might,

 His crooked knife plunged deep into my side;

-The oft spewed venom of his black mouthed spite
+The venom spewed from his black-mouthed spite

 Devised to taint all minds with poison plied.